TANUSHREENEGI-DEV/resume-landing/README.md

 The objective of this assignment was to recreate a professional landing page by carefully following the given PRD and reference design.
 I focused on writing clean, semantic HTML, creating a responsive layout, and organizing the code into separate HTML, CSS, and JavaScript files.

 After completing the project, I reviewed the feedback, fixed the suggested issues, and updated the project to improve both functionality and code quality.
+I later extended the project by adding fully functional **Login** and **Sign Up** pages.

 ---